The Low Carbon Acceleration (LCA) Fund is now open. Round #2 of the fund is open from 28 February to 31 March 2025.

 You must:

-• Be an eligible legal entity.
+- Be a legal entity.
 This could be a business, club, trust or other legal entity

 How to apply